britishlibrary/peripleo-lanc/source_data/original/README.md

   * {citation} uses [CSL_JSON](https://citationstyles.org/) to embed a dataset description, citations, licensing and other details.
   * {indexing} uses schema.org to facilitate indexing of the dataset by search engines (see [Google Rich Results](https://search.google.com/test/rich-results/result?id=iBSG1FT2zxMeArtNnZrupw)).

 - __SW_Coins-Monasteries__.
-A collection of GeoJSON files, bundled with a GeoTIFF and two .KML files.
+A collection of GeoJSON files~~, bundled with a GeoTIFF and two .KML files~~.
 The intent is visually to suggest some correlation between monastic sites and archaeological coin finds - quite how this might be done requires discussion. _Comment RSi: correlation between monastic sites and coin finds is definitely in the scope of the prototype.
-  Adding GeoTIFF, KML layers etc. would require a different design approach.
-It's definitely not factored into the current plan.
+  ~~Adding GeoTIFF, KML layers etc. would require a different design approach.
+It's definitely not factored into the current plan.~~
   We can brainstorm what to do about it, and see if there's leftover time in the end, perhaps.
 I would caution, however, against aiming to develop a tool that aims to be both a geo-analytics tool, as well as a collection exploration tool!_